XtendedGreg/digital-clock-with-video/README.md

    rc-update add videoClock default
    ```

-5. (Optional) If not a disk install, add the files to LBU to persist after reboot.
+8. (Optional) If not a disk install, add the files to LBU to persist after reboot.
    ```
    lbu add /bin/videoClock.sh /etc/init.d/videoClock
    lbu commit -d
    ```

+9. Upload a Looping Background Video
+    Using a program like FileZilla or WinSCP, connect using SSH and upload a looping background video file.
+The default location is ```/root/background.mp4``` but can be anywhere when set in the config file.

-7. Edit the Configuration:
+10. Edit the Configuration:
    Open /etc/videoClock/videoClock.conf with a text editor and adjust the settings to match your system and preferences.
 See the Configuration section below for details.

 ## **Configuration**